 Prince, Glover, & Hayes

-Josh currently has a lead role on behalf of the State of Alabama, as well as numerous cities and counties, in the National Prescription Opiate Litigation MDL 2804.
+Josh currently serves in a lead role on behalf of the State of Alabama, as well as numerous cities and counties, in Alabama’s opioid litigation - in both Alabama state court and in the National Prescription Opiate Litigation MDL 2804.
 This nationwide litigation seeks to hold the manufacturers and distributors of opioids responsible for the opioid use disorder epidemic that has stricken our nation.
 Alabama has been particularly hard-hit and Josh is honored to have been appointed as a Deputy Attorney General by Attorney General Steve Marshall as the state seeks to recoup its losses and provide for the future of dealing with this crisis.